wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 * `Details` MUST be a dictionary that allows to provide additional, optional closing information (see below).

 No response to an `ABORT` message is expected.

+There are few scenarios, when `ABORT` is used:

+* During session establishment, if peer decided to abort connect.

 {align="left"}
         ,------.          ,------.